 Dogs are not allowed at any of the event sites during the Taitonga South Island Orienteering Champs.

-An external medical service provider will not be available during the Middle and Sprint events on Saturday 28/1/2023.
-We ask that you bring your own first aid kit and tend to minor injuries such as cuts and grazes yourself.
+An external medical service provider will be available during the Middle and Long events.
+In addition, we ask that you bring your own first aid kit and tend to minor injuries such as cuts and grazes yourself.
 A first aid kit is also available at Registration.

-In a medical situation where you need professional help:
+In a medical situation where you need professional help while in Golden Bay

-- For a medical emergency: call 111 and ask for an ‘ambulance’, or go to the Nelson Hospital Emergency Department on 98 Waimea Road, Nelson.
+The closest emergency department as part of a hospital is in Nelson: Nelson Hospital Emergency Department on 98 Waimea Road, Nelson.
 Phone number: (03) 5468881

 It is strongly encouraged to carry a whistle for both non-urban events.
 The recognised distress signal is a series of six short blasts on a whistle.
 Pause and listen for reply and repeat to allow them to locate you.
 Please only use your whistle in an emergency.
 Competitors are expected to render assistance to anyone who is injured and requires help.
 Please make event officials aware of the issue, so they can organise the appropriate response, including adjusting your overall time.

-The weather at this time of the year can vary, with temperatures between 16 and 25 degrees Celsius.
+The weather at this time of the year can vary, with temperatures between 2 and 13 degrees Celsius.
 New Zealand weather is quite variable and prone to rapid changes, especially in the mountainous areas.
-So be prepared with both sun hats, sunscreen and extra water if it turns out to be a lovely Nelson summer day, but also with warmer clothing.
+Please be prepared with warm clothing.

 Competitors are responsible for their own safety.
-Evacuation could be required in a number of scenarios, including fire or strong wind.
-Use common sense and take action if you smell smoke or experience an earthquake.
+Evacuation could be required in a number of scenarios, including fire, strong wind, a tsunami or an earthquake.
 Make sure you are safe, which could include abandoning your course.
 Help any other competitors to evacuate if that is safe.